sparrowcode/PermissionsKit/README.md

 In the project you can find an example for usage `SPPermissionDialogDataSource`

+## Purpose String in Info.plist

+SPPermssion uses many permissions in one library, you need to add some strings to the `Info.plist` file with the description.
+List of keys:

+- NSContactsUsageDescription
+- NSCalendarsUsageDescription
+- NSMicrophoneUsageDescription
+- NSAppleMusicUsageDescription
+- NSSpeechRecognitionUsageDescription

 ## Contribution
 I will be glad to your participation in the project.
 If you want to add new permissions, make a pull request.
 You can ignore adding an icon, I will add it myself.
 If you find errors in the project, you can create new [issue](https://github.com/IvanVorobei/SPPermission/issues) or fix and make a pull request